Estimate for concentration level of the Adams functional and extremals for Adams-type inequality: Abstract

 \section{Abstract}

 This paper is mainly concerned with the existence of extremals for the Adams inequality.
-We first establish an upper bound for the classical Adams functional along of all concentrated sequences in $W^{m,\frac{n}{m}}_{\mathcal{N}}(\Omega)$, in particular in $W^{m,\frac{n}{m}}_{0}(\Omega)$, where $\Omega$ is a smooth bounded domain in Euclidean $n$-space.
+We first establish an upper bound for the classical Adams functional along of all concentrated sequences in the higher order Sobolev space with homogeneous Navier boundary conditions $W^{m,\frac{n}{m}}_{\mathcal{N}}(\Omega)$, which in particular includes the classical Sobolev space $W^{m,\frac{n}{m}}_{0}(\Omega)$, where $\Omega$ is a smooth bounded domain in Euclidean $n$-space.
 Secondly, based on the Concentration-compactness alternative due to Do \'{O} and Macedo, we prove the existence of extremals for the Adams inequality under Navier boundary conditions for second order derivatives at least for higher dimensions when $\Omega$ is an Euclidean ball.

 0.2truein

 2000 Mathematics Subject Classification: 35J60, 35J30, 31B30, 35B33.

 Key words: Trudinger-Moser inequality, Adams inequality, Extremals, Concentrated sequences.